varioous/openproject-ticket-system/README.md

 * slack integration
 * installation instruction
 * creation of tickets from job mailbox
+* reply to ticket (with ticket id in subject): A comment on the ticket is created

 ## Features
 * Turn OpenProject in a ticket system